LinguistDeveloper/clarive/docs/en/rules/palette/fieldlets/ci-list.markdown

 Selection of type of description to show in the list.

-* Name: Show the name.
+* Name - Show the name.

-* Environment: Show the Environment separated by commas.
+* Environment - Show the Environment separated by commas.

-* Class: Show the type object.
+* Class - Show the type object.

-* Moniker: Show the moniker specified in CI configuration.
+* Moniker - Show the moniker specified in CI configuration.

 ### Default Value

 * To show a default value in the list.

 * This field will be active if CI Class is selected.

+### Filter field

+Specify a condition to the CI list.

+This is a combo with every fieldlets that are in the form.

+This field is required if next field is not empty.

+### Filter data

+Specify a condition to the data.

+This field is required if previous field is not empty.

+### Filter type

+Specify the logic of the filter.

+By default, filter type is OR.

+For more information, there is a how-to called [Filters in fieldlets](how-to/filter-fieldlet).